cortex-js/cortexjs.io/docs/compute-engine/08-guide-types.md

 ``(`直径`: number) -> number``

-The backticks are not part of the name, they are used to escape the name.

-In the unlikely event that the name contains a backtick or backslash, it must be escaped with a backslash:
+If the name contains a backtick or backslash, those characters must be escaped with a backslash:

 ``record<`name\`with\`backticks\\and\\backslash`: integer>``